-It is very rare this is asked but it is possible to change host family if you wish.
+It is very rare this is asked but it is possible to change your Homestay in Taiwan if you wish.

 Please talk to us before, we’ll sit down, weigh up your options and discuss your problems.
 If there is no solution then we will look for a suitable replacement.

 How will I get to LTL Taiwan on Day 1?